5 Strategies for teaching how to use Nearpod as a student

-While many of our students are technology whizzes, most students need to be taught how to use education technology tools like Nearpod.
+Effectively teaching how to use Nearpod as a student will greatly enhance your teaching and students’ learning experience.
+While many of our students are technology whizzes, most students need to be taught how to use educational technology tools.
 Just like students need explicit instruction in the core content areas, students need to be clearly instructed on how to access the unique features that Nearpod has to offer.
-Using Nearpod is simple because it was designed with teachers and students in mind.
-However, to take advantage of a lesson and all of the accessibility options, kids need mini-lessons that teach Nearpod skills.
+Using Nearpod is simple; it was designed with teachers and students in mind.
+However, to maximize the impact of a lesson, kids need to practice using Nearpod on their devices.

-When teachers start using Nearpod, they are often thrilled with all of the accessibility features and the breadth of both content and activities.
-We all want to incorporate as much as possible to make our lessons dynamic, novel, and exciting while reaching every student through multiple modalities.
-But we can’t get ahead of ourselves and overcomplicate lessons for our learners.
-To ensure that our students are truly able to engage as independent learners, we need to provide step-by-step instructions on how to use Nearpod, just like we would for any other content-area-specific assignment.
+When teachers start using Nearpod, they are often thrilled with all of the features and the breadth of both content and activities.
+We all want to incorporate as much as possible to make our lessons dynamic, novel, and exciting while reaching every student.
+But, we can’t get ahead of ourselves and overcomplicate lessons for our learners.
+To ensure that our students are truly able to engage as independent learners, we need to provide step-by-step instructions on how to use Nearpod, just like we would for any other classroom assignment.

 How can I teach my students to use Nearpod?